-A study of a developmentally appropriate program planning and facilitation of infants and young children through age eight.
-Studies early childhood curriculum design with an integrated study of math, science, environmental science, social studies, art, and music.
-Focus is also given to child guidance and the development of social competence.
+An examination of a developmentally appropriate program planning: the leading models of ECE and the published curricula to facilitate the diverse needs of young children.
+Both a linear and integrated study of math, science/environmental science, social studies, art, and music are researched.
+Guidance and the development of social/emotional competence coupled with an anti-bias and multicultural lens are also explored as integral to the learning environment.
 Field work required: concurrently enroll in EDU 382.